pertusa/ap/docs/fsl.md

 ## Few-Shot Learning Foundations

-It should come with no surprise that data is at the core of few-shot learning problems.
+Data is at the core of few-shot learning problems.
 This chapter covers the foundations of few-shot learning – namely how we think about and structure our data – when trying to learn novel, unseen classes with very little labeled data.

 When solving traditional classification problems, we typically consider a closed set of classes.
 That is, we expect to see the same set of classes during inference as we did during training.
 Few-shot learning breaks that assumption and instead expects that the classification model will encounter novel classes during inference.
 There is one caveat: there are a **few labeled examples** for each novel class at inference time.